colinmurphy1/onkyo-rs232/README.md

 # Onkyo-RS232

 A python library (and later, utility) for controlling an Onkyo or Integra stereo receiver using the Onkyo [RS232 protocol][1].
+So far it has only been tested on the **Integra DTM-5.9** receiver, but it should work to an extent on all Onkyo/Integra models.

 For a general overview of usage, see `test.py`.